-Charles Printz was born in 1983 in Boston, Massachusetts, and lives and works in Los Angeles, California and New York.
+Charles Printz was born in 1983 in Boston, Massachusetts.
 He has exhibited extensively nationally, including exhibitions at Yale University, New Haven (2008), Micro Museum, New York (2009-2010), The Gershwin Hotel, New York (2009), The National Academy of Fine Art & Museum, New York (2010), Rochester Contemporary Art Center, New York (2011-2012) Nada NY Art Fair (2013), La Luz de Jesus Gallery, Los Angeles (2014) and Rochester Museum of Fine Arts, New Hampshire (2014).
 Charles received his BFA from Cornell University (2005) and attended Central Saint Martin’s College of Art & Design, London (2003).
 Distinctions include the Edward Austin Abbey Mural Fellowship (2010), the Robert Rauschenberg Foundation Grant (2010), the Puffin Foundation Grant (2011), and a JCAL Fellowship (2011).